the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // string
 ~~~~~~~

 Type coercion as we have learned before is a powerful concept in JavaScript.
-In the case of methods (and properties) on primitives, it shows again how it can be used to create a more powerful programming language where we can access more than mere values but also their respective properties and methods.
+In the case of methods (and properties) on primitives, it shows again how it can be used to create a more powerful programming language where we can access more than mere values but also their respective properties and methods which allow us to interact with these data types in a more powerful way.

 ### Exercises: